 Should you treat your anxiety with CBD?

 Yes!
 Anyone can benefit incorporating CBD into their daily routine to not only balance their endocannabinoid system but also to combat anxiety and/or depression and can be used in an effort to reduce or replace other forms of traditional medication.
 So if you choose to supplement with cannabidiol, it will work best as part of a comprehensive plan which can include breath work, yoga and meditation practices.
 As always, consult with your general practitioner before beginning any new therapy, especially if you are currently taking anxiety/depression medication, as similar to grapefruit, CBD can interfere with your body’s ability to metabolize certain drugs and medicines properly, making them either weaker or stronger.
-Once you have discussed your plan with your GP and you are ready to purchase our oils and start taking cannabidiol for your anxiety or depression, head over to www.somamedicinals.com to browse our range and choose the best option for you.
-Even our CBD suppositories may help provide you with more relief by helping you bypass digestion allowing for higher absorption and a stronger effect or if you are looking for rapid relief for those inconvenient situations or when you just don't have time to wait for the CBD to kick in, we recommend our range.
+Once you have discussed your plan with your GP and you are ready to and start taking cannabidiol for your anxiety or depression, head over to www.somamedicinals.com to browse our range and choose the best option for you.
+Even our may help provide you with more relief by helping you bypass digestion allowing for higher absorption and a stronger effect or if you are looking for rapid relief for those inconvenient situations or when you just don't have time to wait for the CBD to kick in, we recommend our range.